Looking to land an Irish lad or lassie like they do in the movies? Planning a trip for your

 Of course, romantic Irish stories can’t be complete without the story of a haunted castle by a broken-hearted ghost.
 Sabina, daughter of the Black Baron of Ross Castle wanted to marry her love, an O’Neill, an arch enemy of her father.
 One night, they escape to elope.
 While crossing the river, the boat capsizes and her love dies.
 Sabina locked herself in the castle tower, refusing to eat or drink until she perished … for the sake of love.
 Sigh.
 Now, she haunts the castle for all eternity.
 Very romantic Irish story, no?
 Also on our list of most

 Leap Year Marriage Proposals

 about how long it took men to propose marriage.
 St. Patrick allowed for women to propose on one day of the year, February 29 which only occurs on a leap year, once every 4 years.

 Wedding Night Myths & the origin of the “Honeymoon”

 We’re not sure this constitutes a romantic Irish story, but you will note how interesting all the superstition surrounding the wedding night is in romantic Ireland.
 For example, it was believed that the person to fall asleep first on their wedding night was going to die first.
 As Irish myths go, you’d have a 50/50 shot of that happening.
 They also say

 .
 You just have to decide which you want to believe, especially if you’re planning a “honey moon”.

-Our Destination Specialists are ready to craft the perfect trip for your upcoming vacation!
+Our Travel Specialists are ready to help you find the perfect tour!